 Your character did not spring out of sea foam on the day you rolled him up.
 He grew up in Farland, and as such has heard several legends that have to do with his race.
-How many legends he has heard depends on his class: druid, fighter, ranger, paladin, thief, and barbarian 1d2, wizard 1d4, ranger 1d2, cleric, Sorcerer, and monk 1d3, bard 1d4+1.
+How many legends he has heard depends on his class: barbarian, druid, fighter, ranger, paladin, and rogue 1d2, cleric, sorcerer, monk, and warlock 1d3, wizard 1d4, bard 1d4+1.
 Your GM will detail the legends to you.
-You may also be allowed to read a special piece of writing according to your race.
-This writing tells you how life has been for your character up to this point.
-It will help you get the flavor of the Farland campaign.
+There are also Farland-specific backgrounds you can choose beyond the PHB backgrounds.

 If a player's character dies and is unable to be raised, a good method of handling this situation is to roll up a completely new character, but start the new character at the minimum experience points needed to match the level of the lowest-leveled member of the group.

 *A TP stands for tin penny (a half copper/half tin coin)